RosheelM0611/Rosheel-Programming-Project-Avenues/README.md

 # Rosheel-Programming-Project-Avenues
-Creation of code to do a series of tasks which are determined by color!
+Creation of code for a robot to do a series of tasks which are determined by color!
+Leads to creativity, and multiple ways to solve a given problem.